 As we lift the erector tube, our viewpoint is elevated so that we can look through the optical viewfinder.
 Seeing lower pushes the sensor lower on our aim so that we lift the rifle to adjust, which increases our direction of travel.

 You can change the MRAD by 1/10th press.
-As a result, it provides a more accurate degree of change when it comes to calculating long distances such that the MIL-based range and is generally best suited for long-range aiming and firing.
+As a result, it provides a more accurate degree of change when it comes to calculating long distances such as the MIL-based range and is generally best suited for long-range aiming and firing.

-The majority of the ranges are changed.1 MRAD or 1/10th a Milliradian each click, allowing the sniper to split the distance between every Mil-Dot 10 times for simple status change.
+The majority of the ranges are changed. .1 MRAD or 1/10th a Milliradian each click, allowing the sniper to split the distance between every Mil-Dot 10 times for simple status change.

 However, for all of us, we will stick to the 1MRAD-adjusted sniper rifles as it makes the switch quick.
 Some ranges have their targets labeled as 1 click = 1cm at 100 meters, which is right but also equals .36 per click at 100 meters.